 As all 3 isoforms of NOS are present either in the epidermal cells, dermal cells or both, skin can produce nitric oxide by an enzyme dependent mechanism.

-Human skin is capable of releasing nitric oxide in an enzyme independent manner.
-This is due to photolysis of nitric oxide stores by UVA.
+Human skin can release nitric oxide in an enzyme independent manner by UVA photolysis of nitric oxide stores.

 Nitric oxide is also produced by reduction of sweat nitrate by skin commensal bacteria, in particular Staphylococci.